ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

     as part of the HPE Cray programming environments.
 Any modules provided by the ARCHER2 service will need to be loaded manually after you have completed the process described above.

+!!! note
+    Unloading the `cpe` module does not restore the original programming environment release.
+To restore the default programming environment release you should log out and then log back in to ARCHER2.

+!!! bug
+    The `cpe/21.03` module has a known issue with `PrgEnv-gnu` where it loads an old version of GCC (9.3.0) rather than the correct, newer version (10.2.0).
+You can resolve this by using the sequence:
+    ```
+    module restore -s PrgEnv-gnu
+    ...load any other modules you need...
+    module load cpe/21.03
+    module unload cpe/21.03
+    module swap gcc gcc/10.2.0
+    ```

+### Available HPE Cray Programming Environment releases on ARCHER2

+ARCHER2 currently has the following HPE Cray Programming Environment releases available:

+- 20.08: not available via `cpe` module
+- **20.10: Current default**
+- 21.03: available via `cpe/21.03` module

+!!! tip
+    You can see which programming environment release you currently have loaded by using `module list` and looking at the version number of the `cray-libsci` module you have loaded.
+The first two numbers indicate the version of the PE you have loaded.
+For example, if you have `cray-libsci/20.10.1.2` loaded then you are using the 20.10 PE release.

 ## Using non-default versions of HPE Cray libraries on ARCHER2